smidas/radagen/README.md

 email_account.sample => ["@gmail.com", "r@gmail.com", "U@gmail.com", "mj@gmail.com", "z^@mailinator.com", "B_@mailinator.com", "(t-f;@gmail.com", "@gmail.com", ")3-@mailinator.com", "n@mailinator.com"]
 ```

-Lets walk thru the above example. `elements` will randomly select an element from the array you pass it (ex. 'gmail.com' or 'mailinator.com'). `string_ascii` will produce strings containing the *ascii* band of characters. `fmap` will take values from a generator, which in this case was a two `tuple` with the first value taken from the *name* generator and the second taken from the *domain* generator, and passes those values to a `block`.
+`elements` will randomly select an element from the array you pass it (ex. 'gmail.com' or 'mailinator.com'). `string_ascii` will produce strings containing the *ascii* band of characters. `fmap` will take values from a generator, which in this case was a two `tuple` with the first value taken from the *name* generator and the second taken from the *domain* generator, and passes those values to a `block`.
 Within the block we do some destructuring to the tuple and with string interpolation we return an email account string.
 Note the block passed to `fmap` requires you return a *value* NOT another generator.

 The first example you noticed has an *empty* name which isn't a valid email address.
 We see our first example of how a 'stocastic' like tool can challenge our assumptions, or at least forces you to consider the domain you are working a little deeper.